 Security Core

-Timmy should not ask for trust through branding alone.
-Pairing, signaling, and backend boundaries therefore live in a separate public core that can be reviewed directly.
+With Timmy, trust should be reviewable.
+Pairing, signaling, and backend boundaries therefore live in a separate public core.

 1

-The core isolates ECDH pairing, key derivation, and document boundaries so security assumptions do not hide inside UI code.
+The core shows ECDH pairing, key derivation, and document boundaries where they can be checked.

 2